PyryL/pyrytex/README.md

 2. Copy `pyry.sty` into that folder.
 3. Run `texhash` to update caches.

+Depending on the way you have installed your LaTeX, some packages may be missing.
+Install them manually by following [this guide](https://wiki.debian.org/Latex).

 ### macOS

 1. Place the file `pyry.sty` into `~/Library/texmf/tex/latex/pyry/pyry.sty`.